 to trigger this Jenkins job

-Defined "Commands" (former called "Macros") are very magical and can be defined in the yaml configuration files.
+Defined "Commands" (formerly called "Macros") are very magical and can be defined in the YAML configuration files.

-They have a trigger (a regular expression) and have a list of sub commands which will be executed.
+They have a trigger (a regular expression) and a list of sub-commands which will be executed.
 They take parameter groups from regexp into account - so they can be very flexible!

 One simple example to start two Jenkins jobs with a given branch name at the same time: